'War Goddess Descending'

 Disclaimer: Copyright and all attendant rights remain with the owners of the various properties, obviously.
 Characters, situations and settings are theirs, not mine.

-Many and profound thanks to my Patrons: Charles Jackson, David Helmink, Jeffrey Clemons, Alma, Ethan Barton, Michael Cronin, and Jessamyn Howe.
+Many and profound thanks to my Patrons: Charles Jackson, David Helmink, Visitant Sierra, Chris Ellis, Christopher, Jeffrey Clemons, Dale, Ethan Barton, Michael Cronin, Marcel, Brandon Young, Andy Rowell, Jessica, Lauren Cash and Jessamyn Howe.

 For updates on what I'm working on now (or to give me suggestions on what I should

 be working on), check out my Patreon page Here

 The men and women of the SGC were going about their tasks with a grim intensity that he'd seldom seen before, even here.
 It was different this time.
 It was one thing to send their people into battle on some other world, or even to fight an alien threat within the tunnels and corridors of their base.
 This time, the enemy had bypassed what was supposed to be Earth's first line of defense, and dealt them a pair of terrible blows.